Step 1. Just Say No to Crap

 Who doesn’t love an easy win?
 And the good news is that the easiest thing you can do will also make the most difference and save you lots of money.
 That is: buy less stuff.
 Forget about spending Saturday afternoon at the shopping mall, deprived of fresh air and daylight, spending your earnings on stuff you may not even use that much.
 You can definitely think of better ways to spend your time and your money.

-Remember that the plastic waste that ends up in our oceans are often the easiest things to avoid.
 So take your reusable bag with you everywhere you go, and say no to single use plastic ones.
 Refuse plastic straws, and if you buy a lot of food on the go, take your own fork with you.
 Get a zero waste toothbrush next time.
 Take your own reusable cup to use with the office water cooler, and if you buy a lot of takeaway drinks, carry one with you too.
 Refill your water bottle.